sc0ttj/Project/README.md

         ./setup-host-ubuntu-env.sh

-2. Project setup: do this every time you login or boot up your PC
+2. Project setup and config:

-  a. in a terminal, run the following commands:
+  a.
+In a terminal, run the following commands:

         npm install
         bower update
-        vagrant up
+        vagrant up --provision

-  b. run the following command to build the app and cms
+  b.
+Run the following command to build the app and cms

         brunch build

 3. Do your dev work: